 The 2024 theatrical season promises many surprises for fans of live performances.
 In Paris and the Ile-de-France region , theaters and concert halls are preparing to unveil a new season, with varied and daring creations that will captivate all audiences.

 This week, Paris offers an exceptional selection of plays and shows to suit all tastes.
-Take advantage of the capital's charm and long summer evenings to discover new creations.
+Take advantage of the capital's charm and the increasingly long evenings to discover new creations.
 [Read more]

 Once again this year, diversity is the order of the day.
 From contemporary plays exploring modern, socially-aware themes, to light-hearted comedies that guarantee a moment of relaxation, there's something for everyone.
 The great Parisian stages, such as the Théâtre du Châtelet, the Théâtre de la Colline and the Comédie-Française, will be hosting numerous new creations, offering an eclectic range of shows to discover.